desiree25sfj/generic-implementation/potion-shop/readme.md

 - How interfaces define a contract that classes must follow
 - How constraints, overloads, and other extensions can make generic classes more powerful

-## Why the code is heavily commented
-The project includes more detailed comments than usual.
-This was intentional.
-Generics and interfaces were new concepts when working on this assignment, and documenting each step helped clarify how the different files relate to one another.

-The comments were written as part of the learning process, to make it easier to revisit the project later and understand how the pieces fit together.
-They also serve as a reference for how to structure a simple generic class and how an interface can be used to enforce consistency across implementations.

 ## What the project demonstrates
 - A generic class ```Container<T>``` that can store any type using a ```List<T>```.
 - An interface ```IStorable<T>``` that defines required methods and a property.